 - Do not physically confront the person. - Do not let anyone into a locked building/office. - Do not block the person's access to an exit. - Call 9-1-1.
-Provide as much information as possible about the person and his or her direction of travel.
+Provide as much information as possible about the person and his or her direction of about the person and his or her direction of travel.